charles0830/shorty/README.md

 **Database:** Sqlite 3

+## TODO

+-   Add profile feature
+-   Use Gates & Policy to authorize
+-   Maybe provide analytical data on profile/dashboard

 ## Known Issue

-**Please be advised that whenever you'll try to update the repo or install a new npm package using ***npm*** then always use `--force` flag at end of the command.
+**Please be advised that whenever you'll try to update the repo or install a new npm package using \***npm**\* then always use `--force` flag at end of the command.
 This repo has some conflicts with versioning problem of vite and laravel.**

 ## Support